arc42/quality.arc42.org-site/requirements/D/_posts/2023-03-18-data-throughput-for-visual-test-system.md

 ---

 <div class="quality-requirement" markdown="1">
+#### Context/Background

-**Background**: Our hardware boards enhance simple webcams with image recognition capabilities.
+The system consists of hardware boards that enhance simple webcams with image recognition capabilities.
-Our (proprietory) advanced image recognition algorithms are embedded in the firmware of these boards.
+These boards contain proprietary advanced image recognition algorithms embedded in their firmware.

-These boards are used for example in license-plate recognition systems in many public parking facilities.
+The boards are used in applications such as license-plate recognition systems in public parking facilities.
+A test and verification system is used to validate firmware updates prior to release.

-The quality requirement relates to the firmware test and verification system.
+The quality requirement pertains to the performance of this firmware test and verification system.

+#### Source

-**Scenario**: An update of the firmware is available (usually with additional functionality of improved recognition performance).
-Prior to release, we need to verify that this updated firmware recognizes with at least the accuracy of the previous versions.
+An update of the firmware is available, typically including additional functionality or improved recognition performance.

+#### Metric/Acceptance Criteria

-The test and verification process needs approximately 1000 hours of video and image playback.
+* The test and verification system must process 1000 real-hours of video and image playback in less than 72 hours

-**Metric**: The 1000 real-hours of video need to be played back to the device-under-test in less than 72 hours.

-That means that a video taken in real-time needs to be played back to the device-under-test in at least 14-fold speed.
-The test and verification system needs to ensure this throughput from both software and hardware (I/O, network and processing capabilities).
+* This translates to a minimum playback speed of 14 times real-time (1000 hours / 72 hours ≈ 14)

+* Specific criteria include:
+  * Consistent maintenance of at least 14x playback speed throughout the entire test process (or less if tests are performed in parallel)
+  * Accurate data transmission to the device-under-test at this accelerated rate
+  * No loss of video frames or degradation of image quality during accelerated playback
+  * Verification that the updated firmware recognizes images with at least the accuracy of previous versions
+  * Complete processing of all 1000 hours of test data within the 72-hour timeframe
+  * Accurate logging and reporting of test results, including any anomalies or performance issues detected
 </div><br>